-For instance, the presence of legislation which would stand little chance of being passed before the attack but which is quickly passed and/or heavily pushed afterwards, is one clue that the conveniently timed 'attack' was actually a government orchestrated false flag operation.
+For instance, the presence of legislation that would stand little chance of being passed before the attack, but which is quickly passed and/or heavily pushed afterward is one clue that the conveniently timed 'attack' was actually a government-orchestrated false flag operation.

 Patriot Act style legislation was actually written before 9/11 but stood little chance of passing in Congress due to the political climate in the United States at the time.
 After 9/11, however, the Patriot Act was fast-tracked through both Houses of Congress with virtually no debate and with the blessing of the American people.

 Returning to 9/11, it is a fact that a number of individuals who were in positions of power within the US government during the time the attack occurred had desperately wanted to invade several Middle Eastern countries.
 After the attacks, a war psychosis gripped the ruling class of the United States and the American public followed right along.